Back

 We’re revising AP Statistics to align with expectations of current introductory college statistics courses.
 The practices and skills for the course focus on student understanding of the statistical problem-solving process and are aligned with American Statistical Association recommendations.

-The earliest these revisions will launch is the 2026-27 school year (May 2027 exam).
+The revisions will launch in the 2026-27 school year (May 2027 exam).

 What’s Going to Change?